Deforestation: Livestock ranching

+Junk Mail

+Over 100 million trees per year are cut down for the purpose of junk mail.
+A major reason for the United States allowing this deforestation practice is to fund the United States Postal Service.

+Wood industry

+A large contributing factor to deforestation is the lumber industry.
+A total of almost 4 e6ha of timber, or about 1.3% of all forest land, is harvested each year.
+In addition, the increasing demand for low-cost timber products only supports the lumber company to continue logging.

 Experts do not agree on whether industrial logging is an important contributor to global deforestation.
 Some argue that poor people are more likely to clear forest because they have no alternatives, others that the poor lack the ability to pay for the materials and labour needed to clear forest.

+Economic development

 Other causes of contemporary deforestation may include corruption of government institutions, the inequitable distribution of wealth and power, population growth and overpopulation, and urbanization.
 The impact of population growth on deforestation has been contested.
 One study found that population increases due to high fertility rates were a primary driver of tropical deforestation in only 8% of cases.
 In 2000 the United Nations Food and Agriculture Organization (FAO) found that "the role of population dynamics in a local setting may vary from decisive to negligible", and that deforestation can result from "a combination of population pressure and stagnating economic, social and technological conditions".

 Globalization is often viewed as another root cause of deforestation, though there are cases in which the impacts of globalization (new flows of labor, capital, commodities, and ideas) have promoted localized forest recovery.